 Detecting drug abuse early on is the most effective way of preventing an addiction from developing.
-With the opiate epidemic in our country right now taking so many lives everyday early detection and treatment can life saving for the individual struggling with opiate addiction.
+With the opiate epidemic in our country right now taking so many lives everyday.
+Early detection of signs of heroin use and heroin detox treatment can life saving for the individual struggling with opiate addiction.

 1. BEHAVIORAL CHANGES

 Behavioral changes are often the first signs of opiate addiction.
 The person may avoid making eye contact and become distant with friends or family.
 You may notice dramatic mood swings, quickly becoming irritable, or on edge then suddenly will become excited or euphoric.
 They will go through sudden changes in energy, one minute they will be calm and happy, then can become angry and hostile.

 Opioids can be taken orally, snorted, smoked and injected.
 There are items to be on the lookout for though.
 Piles of burned foil, you will notice black lines on the foil, medication bottles with labels that have been ripped off, small cotton swabs, or needles.

 3. PROBLEMS WITH RELATIONSHIPS AND CHANGE IN PERSONALITY